madebymany/allele/README.md

 ...or check out the Wiki for some more quick 'n' dirty functionality.

-## Future
+## Rails 4

-- Move to Rails 4 once all gems function well together
+While Rails 4 is now a stable release, many of the gems we rely on are not, roadmap:

-- Upgrade ActiveAdmin to Rails 4 branch
+- Move to Rails 4 once ActiveAdmin and SimpleForm cut reliable releases
-- Once AA4 is in place, write a Sir-Trevor V3 generator
+- ...then write a Sir-Trevor V3 generator